alipay/microservice_system_twin_graph_based_anomaly_detection/readme.md

 # **Twin Graph-based Anomaly Detection via Attentive Multi-Modal Learning for Microservice System**

-This is the Pytorch implementation of MSTGAD in the ASE 2023: *Twin Graph-based Anomaly Detection via Attentive Multi-Modal Learning for Microservice System*
+This is the Pytorch implementation of MSTGAD in the ASE 2023: *Twin Graph-based Anomaly Detection via Attentive Multi-Modal Learning for Microservice System*.
+You may refer to our [paper](https://arxiv.org/abs/2310.04701) for more details.

 ## Environment